 The power of lower extremities and the height of rise of the body mass center during vertical jumps were measured on a force plate ("JBA" Zb.
 Staniak, Poland).
 The MVJ v.
 4.0. software package ("JBA" Zb.
 Staniak, Poland) was used for measurement.
 In the physical model applied the subject's body mass bouncing on the platform was reduced to a particle affected by the vertical components of external forces: the body's gravity force and the vertical component of the platform's reactive force.
-The maximal power (P{max} [W]), relative maximal power (P{max} /mass [W/kg]) and maximal height (h [m]) of rise of the body mass center (COM) were calculated from the registered reactive force of the plate.
+The maximal power (P{max} [W]), relative maximal power ($P{max}/mass$ [W/kg]) and maximal height (h [m]) of rise of the body mass center (COM) were calculated from the registered reactive force of the plate.
 Each subject performed six vertical jumps with maximal force on the force plate: three akimbo counter-movement jumps (ACMJ) and three counter-movement jumps (CMJ).
-Akimbo counter-movement jump (ACMJ) - a vertical jump from an upright standing position with hands on the hips and counter-movement of the COM before the take-off.
-Counter-movement of upper (CMJ) - a vertical jump from a standing erect position, preceded by a counter-movement of upper
+Akimbo counter-movement of the COM before the take-off.
+Counter-movement jump (CMJ) - a vertical jump from a standing erect position, preceded by a counter-movement of upper